danielfett/draft-dpop/main.md

 Due to the potential for cross-site scripting (XSS), browser-based OAuth clients bring to bear added considerations with respect to protecting tokens.
-The most straightforward XSS-based attack is for an attacker to exfiltrate a token and use it themselves completely independent from the legitimate client.
+The most straightforward XSS-based attack is for an attacker to exfiltrate a token and use it themselves completely independent of the legitimate client.
 A stolen access token is used for protected resource access and a stolen refresh token for obtaining new access tokens.
 If the private key is non-extractable (as is possible with [@W3C.WebCryptoAPI]),